“The influence of Saturn is

 sustains the universe…”

 Hers was no mere primal universe.
+I’d come across the place via a red handbill slipped under my windshield wiper; then some spangled hippie gal named Cara pointed the way.
 Down on the street festered the bawdy neon signs, the gutteral tattersall barkers hawking touchy-feely parlors and sado-bondo shows.
 But one flight up, the pleasures were spiritual, celestial.
 Festooned like so many tattooed anchors around the Pattern On The Trestleboard.

 Sliding through citrusy crepe paper and shimmering plastic beads into Dame Thornia’s Astrology Centre meant coming face-to-face with the first flush of her metaphysical midway.